 Do not post work by others without the proper permission, particularly copyrighted work, including music, videos, photos, text, works of art (or photos of works of art), and other forms of media.
 In general, all permissions must be in writing and the permission letter should include a short description of how the work will be used.
 In addition, make sure to appropriately credit and/or cite all copyrighted material you have permission to post.

 There are a few limited circumstances where it is acceptable to use a copyrighted work without permission.
 For example, it is generally acceptable to link to other websites that host copyrighted material without securing permission.
 In addition, the doctrine of fair use authorizes use of a copyrighted work for “criticism, comment, news reporting, teaching, scholarship, and research.”
-Note that fair use does not normally allow use of whole copyrighted works—even for criticism, teaching, scholarship, etc. More information about copyright and fair use can be found at the Technology Support Center.
+Note that fair use does not normally allow use of whole copyrighted works—even for criticism, teaching, scholarship, etc. More information about copyright and fair use can be found on our Policy on Appropriate Use of Information Technology and Systems.

 Recent photos taken by University Marketing and Communications photographers do not need to be credited.